effekseer/docs_tool/source/en/MaterialToolReference/index.rst

 Details of calculation behavior
 ========================

-If V1 and V2 have inputs, you can enter the same type of value or the number 1 for V2.
+If V1 and V2 have inputs, you can enter the same type of value or the Number 1 for V1 or V2.
-If V1 and V2 are of the same type, the result calculated for each element is output.
+If V1 and V2 are of the same type, the result with the type is output.

 If V1 is the numerical value 1, it outputs each element of V2 and the result of calculating V1.
-If V2 is the number 1, the result of calculating each element of V1 and V2 is output.
+If V2 is the numerical value 1, it outputs each element of V1 and the result of calculating V2.